Care Home Mortgages

 Underwrite and valuation

-Once the mortgage application is submitted, your valuation will be paid, depending on the lender it may be instructed immediately or once the underwriting has been approved.
-Once the valuation is returned, if acceptable, the lender would then look to make a formal offer.
-You can then move to legal stage.
+Once the mortgage application is submitted, the valuation fee is paid.
+Depending on the lender, the valuation may be instructed immediately or after initial underwriting approval.
+Once the valuation is returned and accepted, the lender will proceed to issue a formal right to buy mortgage offer, after which the application moves to the legal stage.

 4